 Before to get the approval, make sure that it includes adequate and correct information regarding the project.
 Therefore don’t forget to review the charter with your team members.

-A Project Charter Template
+A Project Charter Template Example

-Below project charter template may be useful for your project.
+Below project charter template example may be useful for your project.
 You can add or remove parts to fit your project.

-In this article, we shared a project charter template and discuss the benefits of having this important formal document.
+In this article, we shared a project charter template and discuss the advantages of having this important formal document.
 We hope that it will be useful for anyone who manages projects.
 Although you will spend hours to create a comprehensive project charter, it will help you to save time in different phases of project management while you are managing a project.
-Did you create a project charter before?
+Did you create a charter before?
 You can share your experiences for creating a charter through the comments box in below.